 Annual Fuel Utilization Efficiency (AFUE)**

 For heating systems that operate with gas or oil, AFUE is the rating that you should be on the lookout for.
 It alludes to the amount of heat that your system provides for every dollar you spend on fuel.
-So if you have a system that has a high AFUE rating, it is wasting less fuel during its conversion process, which means savings for you year after year.
+So if you have a system that has a high AFUE rating, it is wasting less fuel throughout its conversion process, which means savings for you year after year.
 There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.

 ENERGY STAR® Certification

 While it’s not a rating, ENERGY STAR® certification is another way to know that you’re getting an energy efficient system.
 In 1992, the U.S. Environmental Protection Agency established ENERGY STAR so that businesses and homeowners could save money and protect the environment by using energy efficient products.
-ENERGY STAR certification has its own set of requirements that products must meet through third-party testing in a lab setting.
-These requirements are determined by region, so you know your system is optimized for the conditions in Wheeling.
+ENERGY STAR certification has its own variety of requirements that products must meet through third-party testing in a lab setting.
+These requirements are determined by region, so you know your system is ideal for the conditions in Wheeling.
 Be on the lookout for a blue label with the ENERGY STAR logo on its packaging to know for sure.